 I work mainly on the philosophy of language, with interests in a variety of related topics in philosophy, as well as related work in linguistics and cognitive science.

-I study the way that information is communicated: how abstract representations of the world interact with concrete practices of conversation.
-I focus on two phenomena.
+More specifically, I study how we communicate information: how our abstract representations of the world interact with our concrete practices of conversation.
+I focus on three phenomena.
 The first is the language of epistemic modality.
-In my dissertation, I propose an account of epistemic modal claims according to which they are performatives which we use to negotiate what possibilities are treated as live in a conversation.
-The second is semantic presupposition: why, and how, does some content filter through entailment-canceling operators, and what does this tell us about the structure of language and thought?
+In my dissertation, I give a new account of how we use epistemic modal claims to negotiate about what possibilities are treated as live in a conversation.
+The second is practical language: how we talk and think about abilities, freedom, and luck.
+The third is semantic presupposition.
+Why, and how, does some content escape operators which otherwise cancel entailments, and what does this tell us about the structure of language and thought?